Wayfinding

 new or familiar places

-Wayfinding is about knowing where you are, how to get where you want to go, how to recognise when you’re there, and sometimes how to find your way out of a place.
+Wayfinding is about knowing where you are and how to get where you want to go.
+However, it also includes how to recognise when you’re there, and sometimes how to find your way out of a place.

 Kingsbridge Town